-CS and DS
+CS and DS bearing labyrinth seal

-Centrifugal seals (CS) and Double seals (DS)
+Centrifugal (CS) and Double bearing labyrinth seal

 If dust and water get inside a bearing, this leads to premature failure.
 Therefore choosing the right protective seals is important for the working life of a bearing.
 The centrifugal seal (CS) is designed for harsh conditions where there is a risk of contamination.
 And if you want extra protection in a dusty, abrasive environment, you can choose the DS type.